KulunuOS/KulunuOS.github.io/_posts/2022-02-28-Assembling.md

 ---
 layout: post
-title: "Assembling things with robots"
+title: "Assembling objects with robots"
 abstract: "How to create a simulation with a realsense camera simulation and a custom gazebo world?"
 thumbnail: '/images/assembly.jpg'
 tags: [ ]